-Baby's tears, also called angel's tears, mind-your-own-business, peace-in-the-home, pollyanna vine, mother of thousands, Corsican curse or Irish moss is a small, soft, creeping green plant.
+Baby's tears, also called baby tears, angel's tears, mind-your-own-business, peace-in-the-home, pollyanna vine, mother of thousands, Corsican curse or Irish moss is a small, soft, creeping green plant.
 It is not a moss.
 Baby's tears likes moist, shady areas and will grow alongside ferns or in tanks set up for amphibians.

 Bamboo is the largest kind of grass.
 There are thousands of different kinds of bamboo, some of which have stalks big enough to build houses from.
 Bamboo shoots reach their full height within a year, but unlike tree trunks, bamboo stems do not get thicker.
 The giant panda eats bamboo.

 Banksias are a large group of Australian flowers that grow in the more temperate regions of Australia.
 They range from small shrubs to large trees.
 Their most distinctive feature is their flower spikes, which are generally quite large and make an excellent cut flower.
 Many types of birds eat the nectar from banksia flowers.

 Basil is a herb that is often used in Italian or Thai food.
 Sweet basil is used in Italian food and Thai basil is used in Asian food.
 Basil has a sweet, strong smell.

 Basil likes to grow in hot, dry conditions and does not tolerate frost at all.
 Basil stops producing the oil that gives it its flavour once it starts to flower, so you should pick off the flowers as they develop.
 You can leave one or two stems to flower without affecting the rest of the plant, so you have some seeds for next year.

 Bay leaves are dried leaves from the bay laurel tree.
 Bay leaves are used to flavour soups and stews.
 The flavour of the leaves gets stronger when they are dried.